welpo/tabi/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have verified the accessibility of my changes
 - [ ] I have tested all possible scenarios for this change
+- [ ] I have updated `theme.toml` with a sane default for the feature
 - [ ] I have made corresponding changes to the documentation:
   - [ ] Updated `config.toml` comments
   - [ ] Updated `theme.toml` comments